Zoophish/planetset-docs/docs/getting started.md

 ## Installation

-Your download will contain a file called PlanetSet_Addon.zip which you will need to install and enable by going to `Edit->Preferences->Addons` and `Install`.
+Your download will contain a file called `planetset_xxxx_xx.zip` (depending on version) which you will need to install and enable by going to `Edit->Preferences->Addons`, pressing `Install` and selecting the .zip file.
 Then you **must restart Blender** to complete the installation.

 ![Install Addon](media/install_addon.jpg)